Skip to content

 Force Safe Search in Chrome using the Registry

-If you can’t use Group Policy, you can still enforce Safe Search in Chrome by changing the Windows Registry.
-This involves carefully editing specific settings to ensure Safe Search remains active for your Google searches in Chrome.
+If you can’t use Group Policy, you can still force Safe Search in Chrome by changing the Windows Registry, which involves carefully editing specific settings to make sure Safe Search stays active for your Google searches in Chrome.

 1. Open the Windows Registry by typing “regedit” into your search bar.